logo

 • Heredity: A family history of this condition may increase an individual’s risk.

-List adapted from Mayo Clinic.
+List adapted from Mayo Clinic

 Additionally, PCOS is associated with certain characteristics.
 A diagnosis may be pursued when a person has at least two or more of the following:

-• Addressing excess hair growth: To address excess hair growth (oral contraceptives may also be helpful in this pursuit), there are both medications to block the effect of androgen (which discourages hair growth) and prescription creams that slow the growth of unwanted facial hair.
+• Addressing excess hair growth: To address excess hair growth there are both medications to block the effect of androgen (which discourages hair growth) and prescription creams that slow the growth of unwanted facial hair.
+Oral contraceptives may also be helpful in this pursuit.